pharaohmak/QR-code/README.md

 - Include additional information or links to other resources.
 - Make the component interactive with JavaScript features.

-## Live Preview
-You can check out the live preview of the application [here](https://pharaohmak.github.io/QR-code/).

 ## License
 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.